ONLYOFFICE/DocumentServer/ROADMAP.md

 * Dark theme
 * Adding/editing/deleting passwords in the online version
 * 150% scaling
-* Adding files to Favorites folder
+* Adding files to Favorites folder*
 * New chart types (line and scatter)
 * Entering names for anonymous users

+\* Should be implemented in DMS as well

 ### Document editor